progressivis/progressivis/doc/module_library.md

    :exclude-members: run_step
 ```

-Like previous query modules it is not self-sufficient.
+Like previous query modules `CategoricalQuery` is not self-sufficient.
 Use the `create_dependent_modules()` to initialize its environement:

 ```{eval-rst}
 .. literalinclude:: ./example_categorical_range.py